Remember: YOU DON’T ALWAYS HAVE TO BURN! Many materials can be given away, mulched, reused or recycled.

 Agricultural burning is the burning of water conveyance ditches and/or fields to prepare land for the planting of COMMERCIAL CROPS.
-Land zoned as “agricultural” does not automatically provide an exemption from open burn permit.
+Land zoned as “agricultural” does not automatically provide an exemption from an open burn permit.

 How do I apply for a permit?